 Doctors may recommend supplementation

 Sometimes, the choice to nurse versus formula feed is truly out of your control.
 If a baby isn’t reacting well to your breastmilk, there could be a deficiency or even an allergy that needs to be addressed.
-It could also be the way the baby’s body reacts to different ingredients or products, like dramatic changes in a baby’s weight.
+It could also be related to how the baby’s body reacts to different ingredients or products.

-It’s important to remember, there’s no reason to feel pressure that your breastfeeding journey didn’t go as planned.
-The way a baby’s body reacts is simply not something you’ll be able to control or fix.
+It’s important to remember that there’s no reason to feel pressure that your breastfeeding journey didn’t go as planned.
+Adding formula, otherwise known as supplementing, to your breastfeeding routine is very common.

 A doctor may recommend formula supplementation if: